How do we make our precious metal coins?

 Although they are no longer stamped by hand, modern coins rely on the same manufacturing principles – impressing authorised designs onto the surfaces of a metal blank.

-In this article we explore five important steps that our craftsmen and women use to produce exquisite precious metal coins at The Perth Mint.
+In this article we explore the most important steps that our craftsmen and women use to produce exquisite precious metal coins at The Perth Mint.

-Before any pressing takes place, the talented coining team begin their meticulous work with a vital step – burnishing the blanks.
+Before any pressing takes place, the talented coining team begin their meticulous work by burnishing the coin blanks.
 This crucial process involves placing the blanks inside spinning drums, where a unique combination of stainless-steel shot and gentle 'tumbling soap' delicately rolls against the surfaces of the blanks.

 The aim is to eliminate any imperfections or blemishes, ensuring the blanks are flawlessly smooth and ready for pressing.
 Depending on the metal and size of the blanks, the burnishing process can take up to two hours – a testimony to the team's dedication to perfection.